Exceptional second-order topological insulators: Continuous deformation into line-gap topological phase

 \section{Continuous deformation into line-gap topological phase}

-We show that the point-gap topological phase in $H_{\tilde{\mathcal{M}}}(\boldsymbol{k})$ introduced in Eq.~(\ref{eq:classD_2D_pseud}) of the main text can be continuously deformed into a line-gap topological phase with respect to ${\rm Re} E=0$.
-We calculate the energy spectra of the Hamiltonian $H_{\tilde{\mathcal{M}}}(\boldsymbol{k})$ under the open boundary conditions (OBC) along the $y$ direction [Fig.~\ref{fig:2DclassD_pseudo_yobc}(a)].
+We show that the point-gap topological phase in $H_{\tilde{\mathcal{M}}}(\boldsymbol{k})$ introduced in Eq.~(\ref{eq:classD_2D_pseud}) of Sec.~\ref{sec:2DETI} can be continuously deformed into a line-gap topological phase with respect to ${\rm Re} E=0$.
+We calculate the energy spectrum of the Hamiltonian $H_{\tilde{\mathcal{M}}}(\boldsymbol{k})$ under the open boundary conditions (OBC) along the $y$ direction [Fig.~\ref{fig:2DclassD_pseudo_yobc}(a)].
 Since the boundaries along the $x$ axis are invariant under the reflection $x\rightarrow -x$, the boundary states are protected by pseudo-reflection symmetry.
-The boundary states support a pair of exceptional points [Fig.~\ref{fig:2DclassD_pseudo_yobc}(b)], which is consistent with the continuum theory in terms of the effective Hamiltonian given by Eq.~(\ref{eq:boundary}) in the main text.
+The boundary states support a pair of exceptional points [Fig.~\ref{fig:2DclassD_pseudo_yobc}(b)], which is consistent with the continuum theory in terms of the effective Hamiltonian given by Eq.~(\ref{eq:boundary}) in Sec.~\ref{sec:2DETI}.

 We find that the complex bulk spectrum of $H_{\tilde{\mathcal{M}}}(\boldsymbol{k})$ exhibits a line gap at ${\rm Re}\,E=0$ [Fig.~\ref{fig:transition_pgt_lgt}(a)].
 Consequently, the second-order point-gap topological phase of $H_{\tilde{\mathcal{M}}}(\boldsymbol{k})$ is continuously deformable into a line-gap topological phase.
 To further clarify this, we add mass terms to $H_{\tilde{\mathcal{M}}}(\boldsymbol{k})$: